 - Paper and pencils

-- Bookmark Flashlight Readers on the computers students will use
+- Bookmark Esperanza Rising: A Flashlight Readers Activity on the computers students will use

-- Print out or make copies of the Story Map (PDF) for each student
+- Print copies of the Fill-in-the-Blank Story Map printable for each student

-- Print out or make copies of the Esperanza Rising Vocabulary Boosters for each student
+- Print copies of the Esperanza Rising Vocabulary Boosters for each student

-- NOTE: If students have limited access to computers, print a few pictures that use different options and make transparency copies to post on an overhead projector
+Note: If students have limited access to computers, project the activity for students to view or print a few pictures from the activity that use different character, setting, and prop options.

 Step 1: Have students get out paper and pencil.

 Step 3: Explain to students that they will each be exploring the elements of Esperanza Rising by Pam Muñoz Ryan to create a new story.
 Encourage students to be creative!
-Introduce the class to the Story Builder activity and have them explore different story elements by viewing the backgrounds, the characters, and the objects from the novel.
-(Note: If transparencies are being used, allow students to identify these story elements in each complete picture option.)
+Introduce the class to the Story Builder activity in the Esperanza Rising: A Flashlight Readers Activity and have them explore different story elements by viewing the backgrounds, the characters, and the objects from the novel.
+(Note: If you're printing pictures for the class, allow students to identify these story elements in each complete picture option.)

 Step 5: Have students select items in each category (background, character, object) to create a picture.
 This will be the starting point for the stories they are going to write.
 Students will be given two writing options.
 Direct them to choose "Write a Story."

 Step 6: When a student chooses to write a story, two sentence starters will be displayed from which the student may choose.
 Before beginning to add any text to their story or play, have students print their screens.
-(Note: If using transparencies, preview several story starters and choose one or more that will inspire students.)
+(Note: If you print story starters for the class, preview several story starters and choose one or more that will inspire students.)

-Step 7: Working offline, have each student read the prompts that were generated for their Story Builder picture.
+Step 7: Have each student read the prompts that were generated for their Story Builder picture.
 Provide time for students to brainstorm ideas for each writing prompt (about 10 minutes for each idea).
 Now, have students choose to use one of the topics provided or an original idea of their own to write a narrative piece about the picture.

 Step 9: When students have finished their rough drafts, have them begin revising and editing their work.
 Remind them to check for word choice, sentence structure, subject/verb agreement, spelling, punctuation, and other elements appropriate for the level you're teaching.
 Students will then return to the beginning of the Story Builder picture they created and enter the text of their stories on screen and print the final version.
 Have each student hand in the draft with the final version.
 Display the stories and copies of the scenes from Esperanza Rising in your classroom.